-All jobs and internships are posted on our online job board.
-Handshake (found here: https://utcns.joinhandshake.com/login).
-An account will be created for you during the first week of classes and you will receive an email which will assist you with establishing your login password.
-You will have access to all external jobs and internship postings with the ability to view employer profiles and access additional resources by policy area.
+All jobs and internships are posted on our online job board Handshake (found here: https://utcns.joinhandshake.com/login).
+An account will be created for every student during the first week of classes and everyone will receive an email which will assist them with establishing a login password.
+This will provide access to all external jobs and internship postings with the ability to view employer profiles and access additional resources by policy area.